Beyond Pessimism: Offline Learning in KL-regularized Games: Offline Self-play Policy Optimization

 \section{Offline Self-play Policy Optimization}

-While the minimax formulation in Algorithm~\ref{alg:minimax} provides a clean statistical characterization, directly solving the KL-regularized saddle-point problem is computationally intractable in large-scale contextual settings.
-In this section, we shift our focus to the computational aspect and present an efficient self-play policy optimization algorithm for solving the KL-regularized game induced by $\widehat g$.
+While the minimax formulation in Algorithm~\ref{alg:minimax} provides a clean statistical characterization, directly solving the KL-regularized saddle-point problem may be computationally expensive in large-scale contextual settings.
+In this section, we turn to the computational aspect and present an efficient self-play policy optimization algorithm for approximately solving the empirical KL-regularized game induced by $\widehat g$.